pierrel55/pol_sim/README.md

 # pol_sim
 Simulation of a polarizer

-This project is a local realistic approach for explaining EPR correlations using local hidden variables.
+This project presents a local realistic approach attempting to explain EPR correlations using local hidden variables.

-It uses a function to simulate the behaviour of a polarizer using a logical approach, rather than a simulation of physical laws.
+It uses a function to simulate the behaviour of a polarizer in a logical form, rather than a simulation of physical laws.

 The result returned by this function can be used to: